 Cricket was a huge passion growing up and I am told that you have only recently given up your dream of becoming captain of the Australian Cricket Team.
 If your eyes are as red as mine from sitting up watching last night I understand.
 You also loved creative writing and Heather remembers you always being full of ideas.

 On graduating from high school you were full of great ideas.
 The first idea was to become a psychologist.
 You attended the University of Sydney to study psychology and government graduating with a Bachelor or Arts in 1992.
-This first idea was abandoned when you realised you did not have the patience to be a psychologist and so you first studied law in 1994 through the Legal Practitioners Admission Board and gained a Diploma of Law in 1997, the same year I gained mine.
+This first idea was abandoned when you realised you did not have the patience to be a psychologist.
+You commenced studying law in 1994 through the Legal Practitioners Admission Board and gained a Diploma of Law in 1997, the same year I gained mine.
 You follow this up in 1998 with a Graduate Diploma of Law from the University of Wollongong and in 2002 you would graduate with a Master of International Law from the University of Sydney.

 Your Honour you were admitted as a solicitor in 1998 and practised at Windeyer Dibbs.
 Your work mostly consisted of acting for insurance companies in the area of professional negligence and public liability.
 You moved from Windeyer Dibbs to DLA Piper Australia in 1999 to become their senior associate and Sydney Practice Group Leader.
 You specialised in commercial litigation within transport.
 Your practice consisted of representing road carriers, commodity traders, vessel owners and operators.
 Matters involved criminal prosecutions, contractual issues, occupation health, insurance, negligence and statutory obligations.